raspberrypipress/make-games-with-python-2e/README.md

-# make-games-with-python-2e
+# Make games with Python, 2nd Edition

-Example code and resources from the book, Make Games with Python, 2nd Edition
+Example code and resources from the Raspberry Pi Press book, Make Games with Python, 2nd Edition